Cow’s milk protein allergy and lactose intolerance are not the same.

 How are these conditions managed?

-Since cow’s milk allergy and lactose intolerance are caused by two different problems, there are slightly different ways of managing each condition.
+Since CMPA and lactose intolerance are caused by two different problems, there are slightly different ways of managing each condition.

-Cow’s milk allergy is managed by completely eliminating cow’s milk protein from your baby’s diet, as even a small amount of cow’s milk protein could potentially trigger an allergic reaction.
-Initially, lactose intolerance may be managed by completely eliminating cow’s milk protein from the diet, too.
-However, an entirely dairy-free diet is rarely needed in the long term.
-Most people with lactose intolerance are able to digest some lactose, as they still have a low level of the enzyme, lactase.
-Some dairy products can be carefully reintroduced into the diet – how much depends on the individual, so it’s important to follow the guidance of a dietitian when doing this.
+Lactose intolerance may be managed by completely eliminating cow’s milk protein from the diet, too.
+An entirely dairy-free diet is rarely needed in the long term though, except for infants diagnosed with Galactosemia who must avoid lactose and require a specialized formula.
+In most lactose intolerance cases, dairy products can be carefully reintroduced into the diet with the careful guidance of a doctor.
 Some babies may benefit from having a lactose-free infant formula.

 In either case, it’s important that you don’t make any changes to your child’s diet without the supervision of a healthcare professional.
-Be sure to speak to your doctor if you’re concerned that your infant might have cow’s milk allergy or lactose intolerance.
+Be sure to speak to your doctor if you’re concerned that your infant might have CMPA or lactose intolerance.